MerginMaps/docs/src/manage/dashboard/index.md

 ![Mergin Maps dashboard](./mergin-maps-dashboard.jpg "Mergin Maps dashboard")

-Current workspace and your username are displayed in the upper right corner of the screen.
+The current workspace and your username are displayed in the upper right corner of the screen.

 Use **Dashboard** in the left panel to go back to the homepage

 ## Projects
-**Projects** tab in the left panel displays the list overview of the projects that are available to you in this workspace.
+The **Projects** tab in the left panel displays the overview of the projects that are available to you in this workspace.
 ![Mergin Maps dashboard projects tab](./mergin-maps-dashboard-projects.jpg "Mergin Maps dashboard projects tab")

 Here, you can:
 - use the **Create project** button to [create a new project](../create-project/#create-a-project-through-merginmaps-com)
-- search project by name
+- search for a project by name
 - **Browse community projects** to explore public projects
 - click on a project to see its details